List of animal stereotypes by world regions:

 - North Korea is represented by it's national animal, a mythical winged horse called the Chollima.

-- Central Asian countries like Kazakhstan, Mongolia (generally considered part of East Asia, though culturally related to Central Asia), and Uzbekistan are seldom seen in media, and when they are (and are not conflated with Eastern or Western Asia), they are depicted as steppe nomads from the time of Genghis Khan.
+- Central Asian countries like Kazakhstan and Mongolianote are seldom seen in media, and when they are (and are not conflated with East or West Asia), they are depicted as steppe nomads from the time of Genghis Khan.

-- As mentioned above in Western Asia, Wolves are associated with Turkic peoples, and the Savage Wolves stereotype matches with the foreign idea of the savage horde.
+- As mentioned above in West Asia, wolves are associated with Turkic peoples, and the Savage Wolves stereotype matches with the foreign idea of the savage horde.